 - Born October 14, 1946 in Portsmouth, OH USA

 In his first full big league season of 1969, Oliver became the Pirates regular first baseman and hit .285 with 17 home runs, finishing tied for second behind Ted Sizemore in National League Rookie of the Year voting (and just ahead of his high school teammate Hisle).
-The next year he split time between first base and the outfield before being installed as the Pirates centerfielder in 1971.
-He starred for the team in the NLCS, hitting a three run homer in Game Four, and the Pirates went on to win the 1971 World Series over the Baltimore Orioles in seven games.
+The next year, he split time between first base and the outfield before being installed as the Pirates' centerfielder in 1971.
+He starred for the team in the 1971 NLCS, hitting a three-run homer in Game 4, and the Pirates went on to win the 1971 World Series over the Baltimore Orioles in seven games.

-Oliver became the Expos everyday first baseman in 1982 and responded with the finest season in his career.
+Oliver became the Expos' everyday first baseman in 1982 and responded with the finest season in his career.
 He led the NL with a .331 average, 43 doubles, and 204 hits, and tied Dale Murphy for the RBI lead with 109.
 He became the first big leaguer to have a 200-hit, 100-RBI season in both leagues and finished third in Most Valuable Player voting that year.
-The next year, his average slipped to .300 (his lowest since 1975), but he still led the NL with 38 doubles.
+In 1983, his average slipped to .300 (his lowest since 1975), but he still led the NL with 38 doubles.

 Oliver ended up with 2,743 hits (#48 on the all-time list as of 2009) and 529 doubles (#30 on the all-time list).
 Although he played more outfield than first base, the most similar players are two first basemen, Steve Garvey and Bill Buckner, who, like Oliver, both had over 2,500 hits.
 There are four Hall of Famers on his similarity list, with the most similar being Zack Wheat at 857.